 Things You Should Know About the Best BBQ in Austin

-- Most barbecue joints are open for lunch only, and are often closed once or twice a week.
-Double-check hours online before you go!
+- Most barbecue joints open around 11 AM and are often closed once or twice a week (usually Monday and Tuesday).
+Double-check hours online before you go.

-- Many places will sell out- if it’s a big deal for you to enjoy the fruits of one particular pitmaster’s work, arrive as early as you can.
+- It’s fairly common for places to sell out of their most popular meats early (usually brisket).
+If it’s a big deal for you to enjoy the fruits of one particular pitmaster’s work, arrive as early as you can.

 - Brisket is the ultimate measure of the quality of barbecue.
-It’s the most difficult to prepare and it should never be missed.
+It’s the most difficult to prepare well and should never be missed.
+Some places will ask if you’d like fatty or lean brisket – we prefer fatty brisket, but a mix is nice if it’s an option.

 - Always order extra.
 Barbecue makes fantastic leftovers (breakfast tacos anyone?).

-Not to be confused with Black’s Barbecue, Terry Black’s Barbecue on Barton Springs Road in South Austin is beloved by tourists and locals alike, and it’s a great spot to bring just about anyone.
-You won’t get the absolute best brisket in town here, but all of the meats have great flavor and the sides are also delicious (the creamed corn and mac and cheese are a must!).
+Not to be confused with Black’s Barbecue, Terry Black’s Barbecue on Barton Springs Road in South Austin is beloved by tourists and locals alike.
+It’s a great spot to bring just about anyone as they are one of the few barbecue spots in town with ample seating.
+You won’t get the absolute best brisket in town here, but all of the meats have great flavor and the sides are also delicious (the creamed corn and mac and cheese are a must).

 Terry Black’s Barbecue – Austin

-One of the best-kept secrets in town is Stiles Switch BBQ, situated in an old strip mall in Noth Austin.
+One of the best-kept secrets in Austin (and now Cedar Park as well) is Stiles Switch BBQ, situated in an old strip mall in North Austin.
 Away from the crowds and buzz of the city, Stiles unquestionably makes some of the best bbq in Austin.
-The sides and mains are both fantastic.
-Get a little bit of everything and whatever you do, don’t skip the sausage and don’t miss out on the cornbread casserole or mac and cheese (our favorite in town).
-You might encounter a line if you arrive at peak hours, but don’t let that detour you- it moves very fast and is always worth an extra minute or two.
+The sides and meats are both fantastic.
+Get a little bit of everything and, whatever you do, don’t skip the sausage, corn casserole, or mac and cheese (our favorite in town).
+Try visiting outside of peak hours to avoid a line.
+If there is a line, it moves fast and is totally worth it for some of the best BBQ in Austin.

 Stiles Switch BBQ